particle-iot/docs/src/content/tutorials/developer-tools/workbench.md

 ![Debug Workspace](/assets/images/workbench/debug-10.png)

 The rest of the instructions are the same as for 3rd-generation.
-Start with the putting your device in DFU mode step.

 ### Settings